-Antony Hewish is a Nobel Prize-winning radio astronomer who is recognised for his role in the development of techniques critical to the discovery of pulsars.
+Antony Hewish was a Nobel Prize-winning radio astronomer who is recognised for his role in the development of techniques critical to the discovery of pulsars.
 These astronomical bodies represent a special type of neutron star characterised by the regular emission of electromagnetic radiation, which offer valuable insights into the behaviour of matter at extremely high densities.

 Antony's early work was devoted to studying the diffraction of radio waves through different media in order to better understand their properties.
 This allowed him to construct an experimental set-up to detect the scintillation or 'twinkling' of distant stars with a much higher level of angular resolution than had previously been possible.
 In addition to providing evidence for pulsars, the results he obtained also yielded important insights into the evolution of the Universe.